Prosecutor: Teen charged with murder said he baptized father in Duxbury pond in attempt to exorcise demons

 “The defendant in the Uber used the Uber driver’s phone to make a phone call to his mother, where his mother was overheard saying that he could not bring the victim to their house,” Buckingham explained.
 “It was believed at the time from witnesses that the victim appeared to be intoxicated…The defendant then ordered the Uber driver to go to the pond.”

-Officers who responded to the park discovered items belonging to the son before finding the father in the water, police said.
+Officers who responded to the park discovered items belonging to the son before finding the father in the water floating near two pieces of luggage, police said.

 The victim was pulled out of the water and emergency crews began CPR.
 He was then transported to Beth Israel Deaconess Hospital in Plymouth, where police say he was pronounced dead.